 3. Facebook groups

-Using Facebook groups is a fairly unorthodox method for user research but if done right, can get you a lot of user insights.
-This may not be applicable to everyone, but if you can find Facebook groups specific to your product (and if the group rules allow), you can post a poll, or survey on the group to gather insights.
+Using Facebook groups is a fairly unorthodox type of research method but if done right, can get you a lot of user insights.
+This may not be applicable to everyone, but if you can find Facebook groups as focus groups specific to your product (and if the group rules allow), you can post a poll, or survey on the group to gather insights.

 4. Customer service logs